 Jewish weddings in Italy can be Orthodox or Reform.

-Orthodox wedding ceremonies in Italy take place in a Synagogue and they can have civil validity, in order to get married with an orthodox ceremony in Italy the couple must obtain a permission form their Rabbi and this must be presented to the Italian Rabbi who will perform the ceremony.
+Orthodox wedding ceremonies in Italy take place in a Synagogue and they can have civil validity, in order to get married with an orthodox ceremony in Italy the couple must obtain permission from their Rabbi and this must be presented to the Italian Rabbi who will perform the ceremony.
 Exclusive Italy Weddings' wedding planners will help you with the paperwork process.

 The Community in Venice is Orthodox and follows the Sephardic minhag.

 If you are planning a Reform Jewish wedding in Italy you have the wonderful opportunity to have an outdoor ceremony in a charming garden or a beautiful Palazzo.
 Venice sure offers several options for ceremonies and receptions that are known for being jubilant celebrations where dancing is a really important part.